GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 **Azure Monitor**: [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers&#39; Azure resources.

-**Application Insights**: [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview) is an extensible Application Performance Management service for web developers on multiple platforms.
-Application Insights detects performance anomalies and customers can use it to monitor the live web application.
-It includes powerful analytics tools to help customers diagnose issues and to understand what users actually do with their app.
-It&#39;s designed to help customers continuously improve performance and usability.

 ## Threat model

 The data flow diagram for this reference architecture is available for [download](https://aka.ms/) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.